-The RI Rivers Council, in accordance with the requirements of RI Gen. Law 46-28, established a classification system to promote the establishment of river, lake, pond, estuary, and adjacent land uses that work toward the attainment of the goals of the CWA.
+The RI Rivers Council, in accordance with the requirements of RI General Law 46-28, established a classification system to promote the establishment of river, lake, pond, estuary, and adjacent land uses that work toward the attainment of the goals of the Clean Water Act.
 The designations must be consistent with the DEM water quality classifications so that uses are not promoted or proposed that could place public health or environmental integrity at risk.
-Differing from the DEM classification system, the Rivers Council attempted to classify the freshwater rivers of the State in a holistic approach by integrating water quality objectives with land uses and land use management.
-The classification of estuaries adopts the CRMC classifications.
-As such, the classification of rivers, estuaries and watersheds is based on land use, habitat, open space values, historic and cultural values, as well as water quality.
-The Rivers Council established five freshwater classes (pristine, water supplies, open space, recreational, and working) and the CRMC classifications for estuaries.
-These classifications are in Appendix A, Rivers Councils Classification System 2004.
+Differing from the DEM classification system, the

+Rivers Council attempted to classify the freshwater rivers of the State in a holistic approach by integrating water quality objectives with land uses and land use management.
+The classification of rivers, estuaries and watersheds is based on land use, habitat, open space values, historic and cultural values, as well as water quality.
+The Rivers Council established five freshwater classes (pristine, water supplies, open space, recreational, and working) and adopted the CRMC classifications for estuaries.
+These classifications are in Appendix A, Rivers Council Classification System 2004.